ZhuangLab/storm-analysis/doc/source/parameters.rst

 * **fista_timestep** - FISTA timestep.
 Larger values will cause FISTA to converge faster, but if the value is too large FISTA will rapidly diverge.

-Rolling Ball background removal.
-If these are set then this mode of background estimation will be used (instead of the wavelet based approach below).
+Parameters for 'RollingBall' background removal.

 * **rb_radius** - Radius of the rolling ball in pixels.

 * **rb_sigma** - Sigma in pixels of the gaussian smoothing to apply to the background estimate after the rolling ball step.

-Wavelet background removal.
+Parameters for 'Wavelet' background removal.

 * **wbgr_iterations** - The number of iterations of background estimation and foreground replacement to perform (see the Galloway paper), usually something like 2.